homewardgamer/CollegeTimeTableMaker/README.md

 The django project is divide in to four apps.

 * frontend - Contain the all the templates used by the project.
-* groups - Contain all school groups related information
+* groups - Contain all college groups related information
-* schools - Contin user-related and school-related information.
+* colleges - Contin user-related and college-related information.
 * timetable - Contain timetable-related information with the algorithims on timetable oprations.

 # Built With